492/642

 The main issue with this is that you often also have other Twig related performance issues as well, e.g. automatic reloading.

-In order to get maximum points, you must disable Twig debug.
+To get maximum points, you must disable Twig debug.

 Maximum possible points